- Get Involved

 Hana Horiuchi, Board Member (Secretary)

-Hana Horiuchi recently graduated from Carleton College with a BA in Political Science/International Relations and serves as secretary on the Paper Airplanes board.
-Although she grew up in Queens, New York, she has spent almost every summer in Chennai, India and, as a result, has been involved with India-based education NGOs such as the Guild of Service and Each One Teach One.
-In New York, she spent time tutoring low-income students at her local public library.
+Hana Horiuchi recently graduated from Carleton College with a BA in Political Science and International Relations and serves as secretary on the Paper Airplanes board.
+Although she grew up in Queens, New York, she has spent nearly every summer in Chennai, India, and, as a result, has been involved with India-based education NGOs such as the Guild of Service and Each One Teach One.
+In New York, she tutored low-income students at her local public library.

-Hana’s first introduction to Paper Airplanes was at Carleton, where she was also involved in student government, Mortar Board, and the planning committee for Carleton’s 10-year plan.
+Hana was first introduced to Paper Airplanes at Carleton, where she was also involved in student government, Mortar Board, and the planning committee for Carleton’s 10-year plan.

 Nate Edwards, Board Member